DinoLeung/can-bus-injector/README.md

 ## Motivation

 The factory setup leaves much to be desired:
-- The gauge cluster on BRZ lacks a proper, high-resolution oil pressure sensor.
+- The gauge cluster on BRZ lacks a proper, high-resolution oil temperature gauge.
 - Oil pressure data is absent.

 This project aims to fill that gap by: